 Can this be made in two layers instead?

-I’m not sure there would be enough batter, you might need to double the recipe.
+Yes, you would need to double the recipe.

 Can I make this the day before I am going to serve it??